Phone: 64+ 9 921 9999 Ext 7799

 Golden Key International Honour Society Member

 Heather is a seventh generation Pākehā New Zealander who grew up on Ngātiwai land.
 She has worked for nearly 25 years in health promotion and public health and has a long involvement in social justice activism.
-She is an activist scholar and her doctorate was on institutional racism within the public health sector, through Waikato University.
+She is an activist scholar and her doctorate was on institutional racism within the public health sector.
 Heather has worked as a grassroots practitioner, in a national workforce development role, in public health management, strategic planning and in Māori health.

 Heather’s primary research interests relate to the application of Te Tiriti o Waitangi, anti-racism praxis, institutional racism and critical public health.
 She also has a critical interest in health policy, health activism and systems change theory.
 She is a qualitative researcher, working within a critical paradigm who utilises activist scholarship, critical race theory, and engages with the Te Ara Tika ethical framework.
 Her research frequently involves collaboration with members of STIR: Stop Institutional Racism.

 Heather is keen to supervise students broadly in the field of critical public, Māori health and activist translational research.
 Historically her research and praxis focussed on sexuality politics and queer theory, she has worked in eclectic areas of health promotion including mental health promotion, youth and community development and public health workforce development and women's health.